rm-a0/XTF/README.md

 \
 File xtf is the finalized and optimized version, customized to meet specific additional requirements \
 It supports Bourne Again Shell only and is more restricted (because of the additional requirements) \
-In this version multiple commands and filters (except -c) are not allowed.
+In this version, the implementation restricts the usage of multiple commands and filters (excluding -c). \
+The application of filters has been enhanced to align with the description of commands.
 <pre>
 Username:    string containing printable ASCII characters only, without white spaces and semicolons Date         and time: must be in YYYY-MM-DD HH:MM:SS format